New to Telerik UI for Blazor? Download free 30-day trial

 {

-// this will trigger manual click to the element with the passed id
+// Trigger programmatic click on the element with the passed id.

-// you can filter and show the tooltips only for the fields that failed validation check
+// You can filter and show tooltips only for the fields that failed validation.

 await JS.InvokeVoidAsync("triggerClick", "required-field");